AlbertoBarrago/sentinel/README.md

 ## Notes

-- You need if use COSMO-SkyMed satellite data [COSMO-SkyMed](https://registration.cosmo-skymed.it/UMUsers/UserRegistration.html)
 - You need a registered account at the [Copernicus Open Access Hub](https://dataspace.copernicus.eu/)
 - The script downloads SAR data which can be large files (several GB)
 - Processing SAR data is computationally intensive and may take time depending on your hardware